Things To Do in Provincetown

 Whale watching

-This is the clearest signature outing in town and one of the best reasons to let Provincetown be more than just the final stop on a Cape drive.
+This is the clearest standout outing in town and one of the best reasons to let Provincetown be more than just the final stop on a Cape drive.

 Bikes and coastline